-‘Where’s Mollie next then?
+‘Where’s Mollie next, then?
 What trips have you got coming up?’

 ‘Albania?
 That’s an odd place to go isn’t it?
 What are you going to do there?’

-That consistently confused response is exactly why I said yes to joining Oh So! on their first ever roadtrip through this gorgeous country.
+That consistently confused response is exactly why I said yes to joining Oh So! on their first ever road trip through this gorgeous country.

-Prepare to have your mind blown on this one.
+Be ready to have your mind blown on this one.

 Prepare to explore the seemingly undiscovered, the authentic and the ridiculously stunning landscapes that sit modestly here in Albania.